 - Create an Instagram account.

 - Brainstorm who you are and what you want to be “known for” on Instagram.
 Being unique and consistent is what sets you apart from others and makes you memorable.
 It can also help people find “common ground” to engage with you.
-Here’s just a few ideas: book quotes, pictures of your dog with books, a specific genre of books or pictures of books with your own doodles.
-You can pick one or more than one specifics.
-I share a mix of posts, but have specific hashtags called: #pawsandpages, #lookofthebook and #cookthebook.
+Here are just a few ideas: book quotes, pictures of your dog with books, a specific genre of books, or pictures of books with your own doodles.
+You can pick one or more than one specific theme.
+I share a mix of posts but have specific hashtags called: #therorygilmorebookclub, #lookofthebook and #cookthebook.
 I have also become known for sharing helpful bookish lists and resources, simply by regularly doing these things.

 - Brainstorm your photography style.
 Similar to being unique and consistent with your content, people like to see a cohesive look to easily understand and become familiar with an account.
 Take some test shots and decide if there’s a certain angle, background, color or something else that you can do to make your photos look unique to you.
 I like to use a lot of straight lines and cozy feeling pictures with Fall inspired colors.

 You should consider using book-related words in your Instagram handle, so that people immediately know it’s a Bookstagram profile.
 Some words you can incorporate are: books, Bookstagram, read, reading, pages, bookish, lit, literary, literature, book club, bookshelf, fiction, novels, bookworm, book stack, library and booked.